AlfredGuimaz/AlfredGuimaz/README.md

-- 👋 Hi, I’m @AlfredGuimaz
+- 👋 Hi, I’m @AlfredGuimaz Alfred Guimaztdinov
-- 👀 I’m interested in Android
+- 👀 I’m interested in Android; Basketball; working out; surfing
-- 🌱 I’m currently learning Android
+- 🌱 I’m currently learning Android; how to surf :)
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on some cool projects
-- 📫 How to reach me ... alfredguimaz@pgatourhq.com
+- 📫 How to reach me ... alfredguimaz{at}pgatourhq{dot}com

 <!---
 AlfredGuimaz/AlfredGuimaz is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.